PeterLauLukChen/ComparisonPO/README.md

 A novel, lightweight preference optimization algorithm for LLM post training.
 See the paper at [https://arxiv.org/abs/2505.05465](https://arxiv.org/abs/2505.05465).

-## Example implementation for multi-nodes training (30 GPUs parallel processing)
+## Example implementation for multi-nodes training (30 GPUs parallel perturbation)

 Welcome to **ComPO**—a lightweight framework for distributed multi‑node training.
 This repository contains the shell scripts and Python modules required to launch, coordinate, and monitor large‑scale ComPO training runs across a master node and multiple worker nodes.